luau-lang/luau/docs/_pages/syntax.md

 ## String interpolation

-Luau adds additional way to define string values that allows you to place runtime expressions directly inside specific spots of the literal.
+Luau adds an additional way to define string values that allows you to place runtime expressions directly inside specific spots of the literal.

 This is a more ergonomic alternative over using `string.format` or `("literal"):format`.